Residential tariffs

 To help you compare electricity plans and find the best option for your household, the Australian Energy Regulator introduced a reference price known as the Default Market Offer (DMO).

-The DMO is the maximum total annual bill that a customer, on a standing offer3, should receive if they use the average amount of electricity for their area (in Queensland, it’s 4,613kWh per year).
+The DMO is the maximum total annual bill that a customer on a standing offer3 should receive, if they use the average amount of electricity for their area (in South East Queensland, it’s 4,600kWh per year for premises with a single tariff; or for premises that also have a secondary or controlled load tariff (sometimes referred to as an economy tariff), 4,400kWh on the primary tariff plus 1,900kWh on the controlled load tariff).

-The DMO is not a specific price that retailers charge per kWh – it’s what your total bill would be on that tariff (when consuming 4,613kWh/per year) and includes both the consumption charges (per kWh) and the daily/fixed charges.
+The DMO is not a specific price that retailers charge per kWh – it’s what your total bill would be on that tariff (when consuming according to the figures stated above) and includes both the consumption charges (per kWh) and the daily/fixed charges.

 Because the DMO is an average annual energy consumption figure, it’s relevance for your household may change if your consumption is a lot higher or a lot lower than the average consumption.
 Therefore, it’s worth checking with your electricity retailer if they can provide you with a personalised tariff comparison, using your actual energy consumption history.